 Ensure the lychee is ripe and remove the outer layer and seed first.
 Give only small amounts of the fleshy part to your dog occasionally as feeding too much can be extremely harmful, mainly due to the high sugar content.
 Even if it is ripe and properly prepared.

+Always remember, the skin and seed of lychee fruit can be toxic and a choking hazard.
 And, if your dog has eaten unripe lychee, or a lychee seed, contact your vet immediately.

 References and Further Reading